greg7mdp/rippled/docs/sidechain/spec.md

   Required.

 * SourceAccount: Account that must send the `SidechainXChainTransfer` on the other chain.
-Required.
 Since the destination may be specified in the `SidechainXChainTransfer` transaction, if the `SourceAccount` wasn't specified another account to try to specify a different destination and steal the funds.
   This also allows tracking only a single set of signatures, since we know which